kellydinneen/rubberduck/README.md

 Upon clicking submit, a user will be shown a recommendation from the duck, consisting of a title, a description, and a resource link.

 ### Submitting Problem Solving Strategies
-Users can also submit their own strategies or review by clicking the "Submit A Strategy" button in the header.
+Users can also submit their own strategies by clicking the "Submit A Strategy" button in the header.
 They are asked to enter a title, a description, and a link before clicking submit.
+At the moment, these submissions are not immediately integrated into the duck's advice repetoire because the process for labeling advice items is still quite clumsy and cannot be relied upon to automatically accept and categorize user submissions.
+In future iterations, there will be a direct pipeline between submitted strategies and what the duck recommends.

 [Back to Top of Page](#table-of-contents)